xoolive/pyclass/readme.md

   (Keep in mind that "more" has a different meaning for everybody);
 - to be able to **run all the examples from your own computer**.

+A first experience in programming is preferable.
+This course does not focus on basics of programming (conditions, loops, functions).
+Basic structures are just a quick reminder.

 ## Requirements

 - Bring your own computer (or try to borrow one if you don't have any)